Michael Greenberger, JD

 CHHS works on a broad range of homeland security, public health, cybersecurity, and other disaster response issues for federal, state, and local governmental agencies, as well as for universities and public health entities both domestically and internationally.

-CHHS has a staff of more than 25 professionals, many of whom are graduates of Maryland’s Carey School of Law.
-At present, CHHS staff is working almost exclusively assisting its clients in combating COVID-19.
+CHHS has a staff of more than 25 professionals, many of whom are graduates of Maryland Carey Law who worked almost exclusively assisting its clients in combating COVID-19 during the pandemic.

 More information about CHHS can be found at www.mdchhs.com.

-Since joining the UM Carey School of Law in 2001, Greenberger has designed, teaches, and/or supervises 17 graduate school and law courses focused on the law and policy of catastrophic response.
+Since joining Maryland Carey Law in 2001, Greenberger has designed, taught, and/or supervised 17 graduate school and law courses focused on the law and policy of catastrophic response.
 He also frequently teaches undergraduate courses at the University of Maryland, College Park under that campus’ MLAW program, using and adjusting CHHS’ graduate and law courses for teaching at the undergraduate level.

 Greenberger serves by appointment of the Maryland attorney general on the Maryland Cybersecurity Council.
 He is a member of the CyberMaryland Advisory Board and the Baltimore Washington Cyber Task Force.

 Greenberger is a member of the Faculty Advisory Board for, and a board member of, the University of Maryland’s Center for the Study of Business Ethics, Regulation, and Crime.
-He also now serves as an affiliate faculty member on the University of Maryland, Baltimore’s Institute for Global Health and is a member of the University of Maryland, Baltimore Faculty Senate, as well as a member of the American Bar Association’s Law and National Security Advisory Committee.
+He also serves as an affiliate faculty member on the University of Maryland, Baltimore’s (UMB) Institute for Global Health and is a member of the UMB Faculty Senate, as well as a member of the American Bar Association’s Law and National Security Advisory Committee.

 In March 2020, Greenberger was named by Maryland’s The Daily Record as a “Leadership in Law Honoree” for outstanding legal work and accomplishment.